William FitzRoy, 6th Duke of Grafton

+Early life

-He was the son of Henry FitzRoy, 5th Duke of Grafton and his wife Mary Caroline Berkeley, who were married on 20 June 1812 in Lisbon.
+He was the eldest son of Henry FitzRoy, 5th Duke of Grafton and his wife Mary Caroline Berkeley, who were married on 20 June 1812 in Lisbon.
 At the time his father was an officer fighting with the Duke of Wellington in the Peninsular War.

+Career

 At the 1847 general election he was elected unopposed as a Member of Parliament (MP) for the borough of Thetford in Norfolk, a seat held by his father from 1834 to 1841.
 He was returned unopposed at the next three general elections, and held the seat until he succeeded to his father's peerage in 1863.
+As well as the titles he inherited almost 26,000 acres.

+In 1860 he was appointed lieutenant-colonel in command of the 1st Administrative Battalion of Northamptonshire Rifle Volunteers.

+Personal life

-Grafton married the Honourable Marie Anne Louise Baring (18 November 1833 – 8 April 1928), the daughter of Francis Baring, 3rd Baron Ashburton, on 10 February 1858.
+On 10 February 1858, Grafton married the Hon.
+Marie Anne Louise Baring (1833–1928), the daughter of Francis Baring, 3rd Baron Ashburton and Claire Hortense Maret (a daughter of the former Prime Minister of France, Hugues-Bernard Maret, 1st Duke of Bassano).
 He spent the winter and spring each year at Hyères because he and his wife both suffered from ill health.

-In 1860 he was appointed lieutenant-colonel in command of the 1st Administrative Battalion of Northamptonshire Rifle Volunteers.

 He died childless in 1882, aged 62, in London and was succeeded as Duke of Grafton by his younger brother, Augustus.
+His widow died on 8 April 1928.